Our Team

 Nancy Gibson

-Nancy is the founder of Love Wildlife Foundation through which she has led and participated in numerous international wildlife conservation and rehabilitation initiatives over the years, not to mention over a decade of educational endeavours.
+Nancy is the founder of Love Wildlife Foundation through which she has led and participated in numerous international wildlife conservation and rehabilitation initiatives over the years, and a decade of educational endeavors.
+She represents 50% of the nerd duo that schemed to create ATMEC.

 Extended Team